-You’ll repeat the cycle throughout the night, usually about 5 or 6 times and waking up between cycles, as opposed to in the middle of one, is what will have you feeling energised and refreshed rather than groggy and tired.
+You’ll repeat the cycle throughout the night, usually about 5 or 6 times, and waking up between cycles, as opposed to in the middle of one, is what will have you feeling energized and refreshed rather than groggy and tired.

-A good nights sleep and an easy wake up is all about timing.
+A good night’s sleep and an easy wake-up are all about timing.

 Understanding Sleep Debt

-Sleep debt is the difference between the amount of hours you need to sleep (about 7 – 9 a night for most of us) and the amount of sleep you actually get.
-According to the Harvard Medical Journal, the more in debt we get, the less likely we are to recognise it.
+Sleep debt is the difference between the number of hours you need to sleep (about 7 – 9 a night for most of us) and the amount of sleep you actually get.
+According to the Harvard Medical Journal, the more in debt we get, the less likely we are to recognize it.

 “Once sleep deprivation — with its fuzzy-headedness, irritability, and fatigue — has us in its sway, we can hardly recall what it’s like to be fully rested.
 And as the sleep debt mounts, the health consequences increase, putting us at growing risk for weight gain, diabetes, heart disease, stroke, and memory loss.” – Harvard Health Publishing